1 2 3

 It is the single non-Budapest-based orchestra in Hungary, running a greatly acclaimed subscription series in Müpa for fifteen years.
 Beyond professional excellence, the orchestra has made a successful attempt to prove that high musical quality does attract the audience, regardless of the performers' centre of origin.
 In recent years, the resident orchestra of the Kodály Centre in Pécs has taken to the stages of numerous prestigious European concert halls, from Zürich to the Viennese Konzerthaus and Berlin.
 These concerts, however, always took place within the framework of orchestra tours.

-It is a true breakthrough in the history of Hungarian music that the Pécs-based orchestra will have the opportunity to perform in the Grand Hall of the Musikverein on six occasions altogether, within the framework of the long-standing Musik der Meister series between October 2021 and June 2023.
+It is a true breakthrough in the history of Hungarian music that the Pécs-based orchestra had the opportunity to perform in the Grand Hall of the Musikverein on six occasions altogether, within the framework of the long-standing Musik der Meister series between October 2021 and June 2023.
 As the director of the series pointed out, the groundwork of the invitation was the orchestra’s reliably high standard and quality, which is of primary significance for the cultivated and musically indulged Viennese audience.

 As the Director of the Pannon Philharmonic commented, “There are countless occasions for an orchestra renting a concert hall for publicity purposes just to be able to claim to have played there.
 With their astronomical prices, these halls limit the number of those who can afford to do it; yet it has been a common practice.
 The Pannon Philharmonic is proud to be invited to one of the longest-standing concert series of the Viennese classical music scene in the Musikverein, solely based upon its merits and reputation."